eslint/eslint/docs/rules/array-bracket-spacing.md

+# array-bracket-spacing

-# Disallow or enforce spaces inside of brackets (array-bracket-spacing)
+Disallows or enforce spaces inside of brackets.

 A number of style guides require or disallow spaces between array brackets and other tokens.
 This rule applies to both array literals and destructuring assignments (ECMAScript 6).